BernardDev/BernardDev/README.md

 ### Hey there, this is the gist of me 👋

 I'm a allround JavaScript web developer mostly working with React, Express & Postgres, though I never shy away from a new challange.
 Coming from a graphics design background with a focus on interaction, I have a lot of affinity with the front-end, but I feel comfortable programming API's as well.
 I finished a bachelor in Concept & Product Development.
-Worked freelance and in broadcasting.
+Worked as a designer freelance and in broadcasting.
 Making electronic music is what ties my life together.
-As a certified audio engineer with a music studio stuffed with synths, I can safely say that I'm also a bit of an audio geek as well.
+I'm a certified audio engineer with a studio stuffed with synths, so I can safely say that I'm also a bit of an audio geek.

 I'm looking to join a development team.
-I feel at my best in a social and inspiring environment.
-As a team you can get stuff done!
+As a team you can get stuff done right!
+I feel at best in a social and innovative environment.

 - 👨🏽‍💻 I’m working on a API with appealing front-end mapping the history of synthesizers!
 - 🌱 In the process of learning Typescript and Ruby.